Posted on

 Average Desk Heights

+The height of a desk can play a significant role in your comfort, your posture, and by extension, your productivity when at your workstation.
 Most offices feature standard-sized furniture, including desks and chairs.
-The industry standard height of office desks is 29 inches or 73 cm high for desks with a sitting design.
+The industry standard desk height for office desks is 29 to 30 inches or 73 cm high for desks with a sitting design.

-Regardless whether the desk is a standing or sitting desk, most office furniture is designed for people who are 6’ tall.
+When considering the standard desk height from the floor, the industry usually leans towards accommodating individuals who stand around 6’ tall.
 Odd, since that’s not even the average height in the US!
 Think we kid?

-When you consider the discrepancies between the ideal height for furniture and the actual average height of people, you can understand how such poor design might cause posture issues and pain.
+When you consider the discrepancies between the correct or ideal height for furniture and the actual average height of people, you can understand how such poor design might cause posture issues and pain.
 Try spending 8 hours every day craning your neck or dangling your legs!
 The truth is that it can’t help but have a detrimental effect on your body.
+Hence, there's a growing need to adjust your workspace to make it more ergonomic.
 So, if you’re wondering what to look for in an office chair and desk, consider their measurements together so that you fit properly.

 How to Determine Proper Desk Height

-The ideal computer desk should fit well with your office chair and allow you to maintain a healthy posture.
+The question of “how tall should a desk be” ties directly into the idea that the ideal computer desk should fit well with your office chair and allow you to maintain a healthy posture.
 It shouldn’t be so high as to cause additional strain on your eyes, neck, back, or arms, but neither should it be so low as to cause you to stoop and slouch just to reach your monitor or keyboard tray.
 Your feet should be able to rest flat on the ground and your arms should be parallel to the floor.

 The Right Height For a Seated Desk